andrewscaya/ascmvc/README.md

 > The LightMVC Skeleton Application can also be downloaded as an archive file from https://lightmvc.net/download.

 The **LightMVC Framework Skeleton Application** can run on Swoole in order to make it lightning fast.
 In order to do so, you must make sure to install Swoole.
-From the CLI, type the following:
+From the CLI, as the root user, type the following:

     $ pecl install swoole

 After answering a few questions, Swoole will be compiled and installed.
-Then, run the following command (on Linux/Unix/Mac):
+Then, as the root user, run the following command (on Linux/Unix/Mac):

     $ echo "extension=swoole.so" >> /etc/php.ini

-> If running Swoole on Windows, please add the extension manually in **PHP**'s php.ini file.
+> If running **Swoole** on **Windows**, please add the extension manually in **PHP**'s ``php.ini`` file.
+The ``php.ini`` file might be located elsewhere on your system.
+For example, on **Ubuntu** 18.04, when running **PHP** 7.2, you will find this file in ``/etc/php/7.2/apache2``.
+You can discover the location of this file by entering the command ``php --ini`` on the command line.
+It must also be mentioned that some systems have multiple INI files (CLI vs Web).
+Please modify all those that apply.

 Then, from within the root directory of the project, you can run the following command:

-    $ composer run-swoole
+    $ COMPOSER_PROCESS_TIMEOUT=0 composer run-swoole

 > By default, Swoole will listen on the ``localhost`` loopback, on port 9501.
 If you wish to change this, please modify the ``run-swoole`` command inside the ``composer.json`` file accordingly.

-Have a lot of fun! :)
+### Have a lot of fun! :)